DavidFaf/drf-todo-list/README.md

-# drf-todo-list
-Todo List API with django rest framework
+# Todo List API with django rest framework

 ### Created with django rest framework

 It's a To-do List API created with django-rest-frammework.
 Developed in a Mac-OS enviroment .
 SQlite database

+Let me know if you need a docker image

 ## Postman Collection with example of payload request and responses